spf13/cobra/README.md

 ### Local Flag on Parent Commands

-By default Cobra only parses local flags on the target command, any local flags on parent commands are ignored.
-By enabling `Command.TraverseChildren` Cobra will parse local flags on each command before executing the target command.
+By default, Cobra only parses local flags on the target command, and any local flags on parent commands are ignored.
+By enabling `Command.TraverseChildren`, Cobra will parse local flags on each command before executing the target command.

 ```go